Eros (cat)

 Eros (2018 – 1 January 2024) was a stray cat, who lived in a housing complex in Başakşehir, Istanbul, Turkey.
 Eros was subjected to torture and killed by an individual named İbrahim Keloğlan, who also resided in the same complex.
 The subsequent legal proceedings, including a reduction in the sentence with good behavior and a deferred sentence, sparked public outrage and led to protest demonstrations across various cities in Turkey.

 Life

 A resident of the complex, giving an interview to the newspaper after Eros' death, mentioned that the cat was approximately 6 years old and had been cared for by the people living there since birth.
-The cat was named Eros due to its affectionate and gentle nature.
+The cat was named Eros due to his affectionate and gentle nature.

 Death

 On 1 January 2024, İbrahim Keloğlan encountered Eros in the elevator of their apartment building.
 Without any apparent reason, Keloğlan began kicking the cat.
 Despite Eros' attempts to escape when the elevator doors opened on another floor, Keloğlan followed and blocked all escape routes, continuing the torture for approximately six minutes, killing Eros.
 Following the incident captured by security cameras in the building, İbrahim Keloğlan faced legal charges.